 Teachers and QA personnel should be regularly trained in interpreting and applying feedback reports for professional development and classroom improvement.

-Schools should institutionalize peer discussions and collaborative reflection sessions to address collective challenges and share best practices across teaching staff.
+Schools should institutionalise peer discussions and collaborative reflection sessions to address collective challenges and share best practices across teaching staff.

 QA reports need to be timely, contextually relevant, and link clearly to classroom practice to facilitate practical application by teachers.